 It is very important for many Muslim families that their children should begin participating in the practice of fasting at an early age.
-Most children of secondary school age, as they are considered to be adult members of their communities, will be expected to fast.
+Most children of secondary school age, as they are considered adult members of their communities, will be expected to fast.
 Many primary school children will be fasting as well with younger pupils fasting possibly for part of Ramadan, or only on certain days of each week.

-Teachers therefore will appreciate that the routine of Muslim families is entirely different during Ramadan.
-Depending on the time of year, the whole household will be awake much earlier in the morning and will stay up later at night.
-Young children may well become more tired or excitable during school time even if they are not fasting themselves.
+The routine of Muslim families is entirely different during Ramadan.
+Depending on the time of year, the whole household may be awake much earlier in the morning and will stay up later at night.
+Young children may well be more tired or excitable during school time even if they are not fasting themselves.
 Those students who are fasting may become very tired and thirsty during the school day.